Three publications accepted at LREC 2026

 abstract = {The automatic and manual annotation of unstructured corpora is

-a daily task in various scientific fields, which is supported
+a routine task in many scientific fields and is supported by a

-based on user-, project- or corpus-specific aspects, Unified Dynamic
+visualize annotated corpora based on user-, project-, or corpus-specific

-a web-based solution that implements a number of essential features
+UDAV is a web-based solution that implements features not supported

-and extensible toolbox for interacting with annotations, allowing
+for interacting with annotations and allowing integration into

 }